 Even the most extravagant and well-crafted staircase demands a functional railing to keep you secure and protected.

 When building or remodeling a home, stair railing ideas may be something of an afterthought.
 After all, the main purpose of railing systems is safety.
-You might feel that as long as your rails meet your local building code requirements, that is enough.
+You might feel that as long as your stair rail meets your local building code requirements, that is enough.

 1. Wood Handrail Stair Railing Ideas

 There is no reason that a wood stair railing has to have straight vertical balusters.
-Look for premade wood panels that replicate the patterns found in fancy lattice screens, or simply use beams installed in an x-shape—something that fits particularly well into a rustic setting.
-If you enjoy the look of metal, you can still keep the comfort of a wooden handrail while incorporating cables or iron railings into your design.
+Look for premade wood panels that replicate the patterns found in fancy lattice screens, or simply use beams installed in an x-shape — something that fits particularly well into a rustic setting.
+If you enjoy the look of metal, you can still keep the comfort of a wooden stair handrail while incorporating cables or iron railing into your design.